UA-141369524-4

 buttermilk biscuit with no dairy ingredients.

-And if you use solid coconut oil, refrigerate for about 10 minutes to let it stay solid.
+And if you use solid coconut oil for your biscuits, refrigerate for about 10 minutes to let it stay solid.
 This helps the fat stay separate to create steam and a lighter biscuit.
 And another healthy fat foods option is small avocado pieces (use half of a medium avocado), that won’t give you the airy rise, but it’s a healthy food exchange. 🥑

 You should be able to easily use a biscuit or cookie cutter to cut the dough shape, and the happy biscuit will hold its shape on its own without needing pan walls for structure.
 It should stay height intact.